 Language barrier in Hungary

 English is also spoken in parts of Hungary, especially in large cities such as Budapest, as well as popular tourist regions such as the Danube Bend and Lake Balaton.
-English is an important language of business in Hungary and, as such, expats working in Hungary should have no trouble communicating in a business setting.
+English is an essential language for doing business in Hungary and, as such, expats working in Hungary should have no trouble communicating in a business setting.

 Relationships and communication in Hungary

-The Hungarian communication style is direct, and it’s not unusual for Hungarians to ask very personal questions and share intimate details about their own lives.
+The Hungarian communication style is direct, and it’s not unusual for Hungarians to ask very personal questions and share intimate details about themselves.
 This may be something expats aren't used to, but it is in no way meant to offend, and is rather considered a part of getting to know one another.

 Family is the centre of social structures in Hungary.
-Family members look after one another and it’s not uncommon for extended families to all live together.
+Family members look after one another, and it’s not uncommon for extended families to all stay together.
 Women and elders are highly respected in Hungary.

 Food in Hungary

 Hungarian food is quite distinct and has particular tastes.
-Hungarians are famous for their hearty meals, the most popular of which is goulash, a thick soup made with meat, vegetables and paprika.
+Hungarians are well-known for their hearty meals, the most popular of which is goulash, a thick soup made with meat, vegetables and paprika.
 Some expats may find the use of paprika (not hot, just spicy) difficult to stomach.
-Western foods are available in supermarkets and restaurants, particularly in Budapest.
-Nonetheless, most expats will find that they take to Hungarian gastronomy quite quickly.
+Western foods are available in supermarkets and restaurants, especially in Budapest.
+Nonetheless, most expats will find they take to Hungarian cuisine pretty quickly.

 Coffee culture is incredibly popular in Budapest.
-Hungarians also enjoy drinking, and it goes without saying that beer is very popular.
-Hungarian wines have also gained prominence in recent years, something that Hungarians are quite proud of.
+Hungarians also enjoy drinking alcohol, with beer-drinking being a favourite pastime.
+Hungarian wines have also gained prominence recently, something that locals are quite proud of.

 Folk culture and the arts in Hungary